 The function looks in the MT to MX clearing system code generic table if the MTClearingSystemCode is present and the MTClearingSystemMemberIdentification is not empty: value “true” is returned else “false”.
 This function will be called when an FI is identified trough a format option C and D.

+IF the payment is originated in MX, if the MX ClearingSystemIdentification (5 char) has no MT equivalent (2 char), the MX ClearingSystemIdentification (5 char) has been copied as such in the MTPartyIdentifier after concatenation with the MemberID.
+Therefore it can be translated back to MX ClearingSystemIdentification.
+That case is also checked in the function and will return “true”.

 Format

-IsMTClearingSystemCodeinList(MTPartyIdentifier; MXPartyIdentifier)
+IsMTClearingSystemCodeinList(MTPartyIdentifier;)

 Input